 - a.
-Encouraging the retention and maintenance of traditional buildings and shopfronts which contribute to the overall character of the Conservation Area, whether listed or not. - b.
-Ensuring that new development is sympathetic to the special qualities of the Conservation Area and takes account of its historic significance. - c.
-Protecting the setting of the Conservation Area from development which adversely affects views into or out of the Conservation Area - d.
-Ensuring that new development complements the shape, form and layout of the settlement itself and the attractive relationship which exists between the older buildings and the spaces around and between them. - e.
-Encouraging the maintenance and enhancement of features and details which contribute to the town's local distinctiveness e.g., traditional shopfronts, trees, walls and railings. - f.
-Requiring the use of high-quality traditional building materials and detailing.
+Ensuring the retention and maintenance of traditional buildings and shopfronts which contribute to the overall character of the Conservation Area, wherever practicable; - b.
+Protecting its setting from development which adversely affects views into or out of the Conservation Area; - c.
+Ensuring that new development complements the shape, form and layout of the relevant character area and the relationship between the older buildings and the spaces around and between them; and - d.
+Promoting the use of high-quality traditional building materials and detailing, where appropriate.